dev-pigeon/RunIQ/README.md

 ## Key Features & Approach ⚡️

 ### Ingestion Pipeline
-- _Site Map Processing_: Parses XML sitemaps to collect all desired download links.
-- _HTML Downloading_: Downloads raw HTML files and saves them to disk for futher processing.
+The ingestion pipeline processes a list of  XML sitemapts to extract all relevant download links from each site.
+Once the links are collected, the corresponding HTML pages are downloaded and saved locally.

 ### Embedding Pipeline
-- _Intermediate Processing_: Converts raw HTML into structured JSON representations.
-- _Chunking_: Splits text into semantically meaningful chunks for embedding.
-- _Embedding_: Generates vector embeddings from text chunks using the `bge-base-en-v1.5` model.
+The entry point to this pipeline generates and distributes a task list across a pool of worker processes.
+Each worker is responsible for handling a subset of the previously downloaded HTML content end to end.
+Once a worker receives its respsective task list, it will parse the HTML into JSON, store the JSON for intermediate persistence, process the JSON into chunks, embed the chunks, and forward the embedded chunks to an ``Ingestor`` to be batch inserted into ChromaDB.

+This distributed design enables higher throughput for large datasets, while the intermediate JSON storage makes it incredibly easy to test differnt chunking strategies or to swap out embedding models.

 #### Diagram
 ```mermaid